JBMembrado/Projects/README.md

 1. Clean the code and standardize both plots and results.
 2. Discuss data story main orientation and poster possibilities.
 3. Start experimenting with clustering methods such as K-Means to identify groups of Discogs users for final milestone.

-## Milestone 2
-The Jupiter notebook for the ADA Milestone 2 is named "Discogs_Masters".